erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 ## Why did I decide to use notablog ?

-I popular Notion hosting tools like [Super.so](https://super.so), [HostNotion](https://hostnotion.co/), but they are all paid.
+I found many Notion hosting tools like [Super.so](https://super.so), [HostNotion](https://hostnotion.co/), but they are all paid.
 The main feature they provide is prettify URL which is implemented using URL rewrite.
 So I found free tool [Fruition](https://fruitionsite.com/) that can do url rewrite for Notion.
 But the problem with Fruition and other paid solutions is that it still serves content from Notion.

 Then I got an idea that I should look for static site generators that can generate blog as static html from Notion content.
 First, I found [notion-blog](https://github.com/ijjk/notion-blog).
 I liked the idea, but it didn't support all the content types.
 For e.g toggle list didn't work.
 Also, it's not easy to customize theme.